The Cowboy Philosopher

 Notes, and More Notes

 Despite his cover contribution, and his continued presence in the “Notes and Comment” section, the year 1932 is regarded as one of E.B.
-White’s leanest as a full-time writer for the New Yorker.
+White’s leanest as a full-time writer for The New Yorker.
 According to Scott Elledge in E.B.
 White: A Biography, White published only a few “Talk” pieces or signed contributions.
 With a toddler about the house (Joel White had just turned 1 the previous December), White and wife Katharine enjoyed what Elledge describes as perhaps “the happiest of their years together, “able to enjoy fully their professional and private lives in the city they both loved.”
 So perhaps that explains this particular “Notes” entry for the April 23 issue.
 Still, it’s good stuff:

 (Note Otto Soglow’s Tammany-themed spot cartoon — the political machine was still chugging along, but its days were numbered)